 Every Landlords Legal Guide by Marcia StewartEvery Landlords Legal Guide by Marcia Stewart

 Becoming a landlord can be a tough undertaking.
 As such, you’ll want to know how to handle the trouble spots you’re very likely to encounter.
 The subject can make for a slightly dry reading, but it’s essential to know all the legal issues landlords can face.
-The book is extremely comprehensive and covers all the significant issues like handling security deposits, rejecting applications, subletting, evicting tenants, and more.
+The book is extremely comprehensive and covers all the significant aspects like handling security deposits, rejecting applications, subletting, evicting tenants, and more.
 A helpful bonus is that it comes with a downloadable library of forums you can use for creating leases and other contracts.
 It won’t replace a competent attorney, but it will be an invaluable source of info on legal issues.
 Having some basic knowledge will also help you to ask the right questions when you do need to consult a real estate attorney.

 Landlording on Autopilot by Mike ButlerLandlording on Autopilot by Mike Butler

 Everyone wants the profits that being a landlord can bring, but not everyone likes the responsibilities that come with it.
 If you’re fearful of getting into real estate because of being a landlord, then this book will put those fears at ease.
 Here, Butler sets out his strategy for managing multiple rental properties with a minimal amount of work.
 The level of information here on how to deal with tenants is insane.
 Among some of its best advice is how to set up a virtual office and management system, how to use incentives to encourage tenants to stay longer, a tenant move-out checklist and package, and a ‘welcome package’ for new tenants.
 An updated 2018 edition is now out, introducing new tenant-landlord-friendly technologies to make the rental experience easier for everyone.